EdgarAllenExile/notehub/02. Projects/az-204/lp8-APIM.md

 - Log to event hub, send messagesto the event hub
 - Mock response, aborts pipelines and mocks responses
 - Retry, sets retry limits

+### Control Flow

+Choose policies and key words let you evaluate bools adn then funnel the requests through those policies.

+Kinda like a switch statement, but only for bools, uses choose and when as opposed to switch and case.

+### Forward Request

+Kinda self explanatory

+### Limit Concurrency

+Prevents policies executing more than the specified number of times, once met, returns 429 Too Many Requests status code

+### Log to Event Hub

+Policy that sends messages in the specified format to an event hub defined by the logger entity.
+Used for saving requests or response contexts for analysis.

+### Mock Response

+Used to mock APIs and operations.
+Aborts normal execution and returns a mocked resonse.

+The policy always tries to return responses of high fidelity and prefers examples if available.
+Can include schema if possible.

+### Retry

+Executes once and then a number of times, unless the provided condition becomes false or the count is exhausted.

+### Return resonse

+aborts the execution and returns either a default or custom response.
+Default is 200 with no body.
+Custom responses can be passed.

+## Subscriptions

+It is easy and common to access APIM through subscription keys.